-The following article is a supplement to the Facility Preparation and The Active Shooter Threat article series.
-The information in this article is provided as a design guide and technical reference to assist architects and security professionals in specifying new construction and/or evaluating the vulnerability of present barriers in situations aimed at reducing active shooter risk.
+The following article is provided as a design guide and technical reference to assist architects and security professionals in specifying new construction and/or evaluating the vulnerability of present barriers in situations aimed at reducing active shooter risk.

 Ideally, walls defining protective layers (e.g., secure lobbies, safe rooms, etc.) should be designed as full partitions extending floor-to-ceiling to minimize opportunity for easy access through drop ceilings.
 In high-risk situations or design applications where the intervention of security or police forces is expectedly delayed, full partition walls should be a basic requirement.